sabashahbaz/Harry_vs_Dementor/README.md

 ## Key Functionalities

-The NFL Player Statistics Dashboard offers the following functionalities:
+The Harry Potter vs Dementor Game offers the following functionalities:

 - Choose a player's position: quarterbacks, running backs, or wide receivers.
 - Select a specific player from the dropdown menu.